MCW Metrocab: History

-The taxicab manufacturing business was sold by MCW to Reliant in 1989 and the vehicle remained in production with Metrocab, the new company.
+One of the main suppliers for parts for the Metrocab was Reliant, to whom their taxicab manufacturing business was sold by MCW in 1989.
+The vehicle remained in production with Metrocab, the new company.
 In 1997, the Series II Metrocab was announced with many cosmetic changes, in particular a new grille, bumper and light design.
 The Metrocab featured a range of different badges, reflecting its varied ownership; originally with the MCW logo, it then featured a Reliant badge, before the full Metrocab name was displayed on the leading edge of the bonnet in a similar style to Land Rover as part of the Series II facelift.

 Prince Philip sometimes used an LPG-equipped Metrocab around London.
 Metrocabs were also employed as patient transport vehicles by the London, Mid Glamorgan, North Yorkshire, and Royal Berkshire ambulance services.

 Vehicle features

-The vehicle had a Ford Transit 2.5 litre direct-injected diesel engine and incorporated many notable features for a taxi.
+The vehicle had many notable features for a taxi.
 The chassis is from galvanized steel and the bodywork was constructed from fibreglass.
 It was the first Hackney carriage model to have disc brakes as standard (from 1992), it also had a seven-passenger seat option, and wheelchair access.

-Many of the parts came from other car builders including headlights and front indicators from the Ford Granada Mk 2 (which had been out of production for two years by 1987), rear lights from the Escort Mk 4 Cabriolet and various switches and controls from the Austin Maestro/Montego range were used.
-Due to the fibreglass construction and virtually bulletproof engine, many of these vehicles were still in daily use over 20 years later.
+Due to their fibreglass construction and virtually bulletproof engine, many of these early vehicles were still in daily use over 20 years later.
 Spare parts and workshop advice is available from a small number of specialist repairers.